mozilla/apk-cli/README.md

 # APK CLI

-A Command Line Inteface for generating Android native apps from open webapps.
+A Command Line Interface for generating Android native apps from open webapps.

 These are mainly for testing and not for distribution.
 Use the APK Factory Service for distributable .apk files.

 ## Getting started

+This tool requires [NodeJS](http://nodejs.org), zip, and unzip.

     npm install mozilla-apk-cli

 You will now have `mozilla-apk-cli` installed in `node_modules/.bin`.

+(You can do `npm install -g mozilla-apk-cli` to install this command system wide)

 ## Usage